SAEON/academic-kickstart/content/authors/jasper/_index.md

 ---
 # Display name
-name: Fynbos Node
+name: Jasper Slingsby

 # Username (this should match the folder name)
 authors:
-- admin
+- jasper

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role:
+role: Scientist

 # Organizations/Affiliations
 organizations: